AdobeDocs/cc-libraries-api/src/pages/integrate/guides/working-with-elements/accessing-file-formats/index.md

 ## Getting Thumbnails and Full Resolution PNGs using Renditions

 Separate from `representations`, all graphical elements in a Library include a static PNG `rendition` that is created when the element is added.
-This `rendition` can be an easy way to get PNG of an graphical element that doesn't require the use of renditions.
+This `rendition` can be an easy way to get PNG of an graphical element that doesn't require the use of representations.

 Each Library Element includes a `thumbnail` property which has a `rendition` link that can be used to access the static PNG for an element.
 It looks something like this: